gleicon/beano/README.md

   - not in memcached specs:
     - statdb - stats from leveldb
     - switchdb <dbname> - switch to new db file
+    - range <prefix> [limit] - range query of keys that begin w/ prefix, limited by [limit]. no limit or -1 means bring it all.

+- modified behaviour than memcached
+    - gets - alias to range so all drivers can work.

 ## API
   - /api/v1/switchdb